shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 - Wants vs needs
 - Mind (primal mammal) vs Soul (fulfill to have superior existence)

-Rational explanations for war (war sis costly and why cant we settle differences at the bargening table)
+Rational explanations for war (war sis costly and why cant we settle differences at the bargaining table)
 - preventive wars - preemptive war
 - asymmetric information and incentives to misrepresent
 - issue indivisibility